boiteasite/cmsuno/README.md

 {"version":"1.0","host":"https://github.com/cmsunoPlugins/foo/"}
 ```

+You can host your plugin on your own GitHub account.
+Be sure to specify the address of your repository on this file.
+By adding a version number 'TAG' when publishing, the update will be directly available from CMSUno.

 ### Data ###

 CMSUno don't use MySQL but flat files in json.
 These files are stored in uno/data/.
 You can have different files for the same plugin.